-You many wonder why someone would bother to can dry beans.
+You many wonder why someone would bother canning dried beans.

-Canned beans can be used in a variety of different ways.
+Canning dried beans means they can be used in a variety of different ways.

-You can just heat and eat, make brownies, burgers, hummus, or other dishes with them.
-It only takes a few minutes to heat, add some seasonings and you are set with a great protein source.
 Canned beans travel well, and you can easily take them camping, or even a couple in a bug out bag.
 Canning your own also gives you the option of reducing BPA in the lining of the commercially canned beans as well.
-It’s easy to do, and once you get the hang of it, you may just find that you are canning all sorts of beans, as this method will work for all kinds of dried beans.
+It’s easy to do, and once you get the hang of it, you may just find that you are canning all sorts of beans, as this method will work for all types of dried beans.

 First, I start by rinsing and sorting the dried beans.